Sir Harry Fetherstonhaugh

 Having inherited his father's estate, Sir Harry continued the family tradition and embarked on a Grand Tour of his own, taking in Paris, Geneva, Venice, Florence, Rome and Naples.
 As his father had before him, Sir Harry sat for Batoni, and that painting still hangs in the Red Drawing Room.

-Unlike his father, Sir Harry had little interest in keeping accounts, and soon after his return his mother (who managed his household for him) discovered that he'd spent £3,324 in just a few months - over half a million pounds in today's money.
+Unlike his father, Sir Harry had little interest in keeping accounts, and soon after his return his mother (who managed his household for him) discovered that he'd spent £3,324 in just a few months - about £286,000 in today's money.
 Perhaps as a result, the family's seat in Northumberland was sold, followed a few years later by their house in Whitehall.

 In 1780, Sir Harry met Emma Hart (later the wife of the British ambassador at Naples, Sir William Hamilton, and lover of Lord Nelson) who is said to have danced naked on Uppark's dining room table during one of Sir Harry's infamous parties.
 She lived on the estate until 1781 when she was sent away, penniless and six months pregnant.